You really want to go for this trip, but you ditched because you’re pregnant?

 4. Don’t be anxious

 If you get too worried while on the plane, you may just be hurting yourself.
-Don’t worry about certain activities on board.
+Also, don’t worry about certain activities on board.

 5. Reserve a comfortable seat